 Our expert faculty members combine theory with practice, and are some of the most respected and experienced educators working in the fields of leadership, coaching, mentoring, training and facilitation.

-Clare Connolly, BA, PCC, Cert.
-ConRes, is a group facilitator, trainer and professional coach who specializes in leadership development and conflict resolution.
-Since 2008, she has facilitated leadership development programs, managed her own private practice as a leadership coach, and been a conflict resolution coach at the Justice Institute.
+Clare Connolly, MA (Leadership), PCC, Cert.
+ConRes is a group facilitator, trainer and professional coach who specializes in leadership development and conflict resolution.
+Since 2008, she has facilitated leadership development programs, managed her own private practice as a leadership coach, and been active as a conflict resolution coach at the Justice Institute.
 Her experience includes management and leadership roles, as well as supporting the development of many emerging, new, and experienced leaders who are wanting to lead more effectively, improve their relationships, and make a positive difference.
-She is dedicated to helping others grow in ways that lead to increased -- even transformational -- personal and interpersonal/team effectiveness, positive impact, and desirable outcomes.
+She is dedicated to helping others grow in ways that lead to increased -- even transformational -- personal and interpersonal/team effectiveness and positive impact.

 Balbir Gurm, a fellow of the Canadian Academy of Nursing, is an internationally regarded and experienced educator/leader/researcher, a registered nurse with a Doctorate in Education (Leadership and Policy, UBC) who translates academic knowledge into practice.
 She has expertise in education, equity across the life span, engagement and change.
 Balbir is one of the few people in BC who has conducted social audits.
-She is an international leader who has experience making closing conference remarks and facilitating workshops on student engagement at universities overseas.
+She is an international leader, a keynote speaker, and workshop facilitator on equity and student engagement.
 As a consultant with decades of experience, she has facilitated sessions with the public and non-profit sectors on education, diversity & inclusion, cultural safety, strategic planning & evaluation, and organizational change.
-As a leader, president, and board member of several organizations and serving on multiple advisory committees and government quasi-judicial bodies, round tables & summits, she has contributed to creating equitable safe spaces.
+As a leader, president, and board member of several organizations and active participant of multiple advisory committees and government quasi-judicial bodies, round tables & summit;, she has contributed to creating equitable safe spaces.
 For her accomplishments, she is the recipient of several education awards (CRNBC, Shakti), leadership awards (Canadian Cancer Society, Times of Canada) and for several decades of work on equity, two YWCA Women of Distinction Awards, Darpan’s Community Crusader Award, Drishti’s Excellence in Community Engagement Award the Soroptimist Ruby Award and the Association of Nurses and Nurse Practitioners of BC (NNPBC) Excellence in Nursing Innovation Award.